-If I had a dollar for every time somebody told me “My credit rating is going down and I have no idea why,” I’d be living in my own building, not apartment.
+If I had a dollar for every time somebody told me “My credit rating is going down and I have no idea why” I’d be living in my own building, not apartment.
 There are many reasons why one’s credit score drops.
 Some of them are missed payments, huge purchases with a credit card, defaults, errors and many others.
 The thing with these is that they are self-explanatory.
 It can so happen that your credit score can drop even if you haven’t done any of the above.
+A big reason behind this can be hard inquiries.
+So why do hard inquiries affect your credit rating?

 What Is a Hard Inquiry?